realworldocaml/book/en/guided-tour.md

 value.
 Thus, `int -> int -> float` describes a function that takes two `int` arguments and returns a `float`.

-We can even write functions that take other functions as arguments.
+We can also write functions that take other functions as arguments.
 Here's an example of a function that takes three arguments: a test function and two integer arguments.
 The function returns the sum of the integers that pass the test.